 6. Label what can’t be seen.

 I think it’s kind of pointless to have labels on the things you decide to store visibly in your craft room; but, I’m a huge fan of putting simple labels on storage containers and drawers when the contents aren’t immediately obvious.
 I’ve done this in my pantry, office, bathroom and playroom objects using different methods.
-This time around, I decided to use the good old Silhouette machine!
+This time around, I decided to use the good old vinyl cutting machine!

-The Silhouette makes gorgeous, vivid vinyl labels in basically any font you could imagine.
+The vinyl cutter makes gorgeous, vivid vinyl labels in basically any font you could imagine.
 I use Oracal 651 vinyl to make these labels.
 It literally took about an hour and added so much to this desk space.
 (The font is Creative Block for those interested; it’s one of my favorites!)

 I also gave these cute little (Dollar Tree!) bins a label, since it’s kind of difficult to immediately know what’s in them.